iRaseth/Operating_systems/README.md

 ## About

-Exercices done in order to learn the basics of C language and also structures used by the Linux.
+Exercices done in order to learn the basics of C language and Linux.
-Apart from the structures, inter process communication methods were considered as well as internet protocols (TCP/UDP).
+Topics covered :
+* Inter process communication methods
+* File descriptors and locking the files
+* Concurrent processes
+* Internet Protocols (UDP/TCP)

 #### Technologies used :
 * C